 Then we got to slide each of our shelves into place and secure them in each corner with short screws.
 This isn’t absolutely necessary, but it keeps your shelving from being wobbly in case any of your brace pieces ended up being slightly unlevel or your MDF is a smidge warped.

-The last step was adding some face pieces across each exposed edge (these are more 1 x 2″ pine boards, just not cut in half like the brace pieces).
-You can see in the shot below how much of a difference these facing boards make (the top shelf has it already while the other two under it don’t).
+The last step was adding 1×2″ face pieces across each exposed edge.
+You can see below how much more finished they look (the top shelf has it already while the other two under it don’t).
 They’re basically triple threats: (1) they cover the rough MDF’s cut edge, (2) they hide the brace piece under it and (3) they make the shelf look thicker and more substantial.
 Win-win-win.

-Since we didn’t want big screw heads messing up the look of the finished front, we just attached these with some wood glue on the back and some finish nails.
+We attached these with some wood glue on the back and some finish nails, since we didn’t want big screw heads visible.
 The little nail holes will need to be filled with spackle later, but that’s really quick to do.

-In the past, we’ve primed and painted one coat on everything BEFORE we constructed it because it’s easier to paint everything laid out on a drop cloth, but we don’t have a big garage/workroom/shed to spread out for painting at the beach house – plus we always have to prime and paint things again after construction (to cover up caulk, spackle, and any scuffing made when we assembled things), so it’s not too bad to do it all at once at the end.
-We did get our primer tinted to match the gray paint so that’ll hopefully make things go a little faster.
+Alternatively, you could prime and painted one coat on everything BEFORE we constructed anything because it’s easier to paint everything laid out on a drop cloth.
+But we don’t have a big garage/workroom/shed to spread out for painting at the beach house.
+Plus, we always have to do touch-ups afterward anyways (to cover up caulk, spackle, and any scuffing made when we assembled things), so it’s not too bad to do it all at once at the end.

-And if you still want some more detail to help execute this on your own, the tutorial we did for our son’s built-in shelves was even more thorough.
+If you’re looking for more detail, we constructed our son’s built-in shelves using the same method and offer a closer look at some of the steps.
 Plus, in that post and the one about our living room built-ins, you can see how we included some closed drawer/cabinet storage into the plans as well.
 They’re both still some of my favorite DIY projects to date, they’re holding up really well, and they’re extremely functional for our family.
 And now this pantry is about to be welcomed to the club.